-Do you want to build your own app?
-Or do you like to build your own apps during your free time and think you have tried all the Thunkable features?
-Are you looking to create cooler apps?
-Let’s explore some advanced Thunkable features for you to try out!
+Does your child want to build their own app?
+Or do they like to build their own apps during their free time and think they have already tried all of the available free kids' app maker Thunkable's features?
+Are they looking to create cooler apps?
+There's likely more to discover.
+So let’s explore some advanced Thunkable features for your child to try out.

 Thunkable has so many types of components and blocks, where is a good place to start your advanced Thunkable app?
-Here are 10 suggested Thunkable features we recommend:
+Here are some recommended Thunkable features:

 1. Canvas

 Have you ever wanted to build a mobile game with moving characters and animations?
 Thunkable’s Canvas feature allows you to create mobile games with graphics.
 Similar to Scratch, Thunkable’s Canvas apps consist of sprites that represent objects on the screen.
 You can program these sprites to move based on the user’s touch and react to other sprites.
-Check out Thunkable’s guide to Canvas and Thunkable’s guide to Sprites!
+Check out Thunkable’s guide to Canvas and Thunkable’s guide to Sprites to get started.

 2. Gyroscope